sydneyleonardi/SWEGroup12-Tennis/README.md

-# SWEGroup12-Tennis
+# Vandy Courts

 **Project Outline:**
-Our project is a mobile application that is a matching app for tennis players to find partners to play with or opponents to play against.
-It will allow users to create profiles, search others based on their skill level, their available playing times, and more, and reserve courts once they have found a partner or opponents.
-Our client, the Vandy Rec Center, will be able to use this app to streamline the reservation system as well as encourage more tennis play.
+VandyCourts is a fully deployed iOS application that connects tennis-playing individuals on Vanderbilt's campus.
+It allows users to create profiles, find others based on filtered criteria, message users within the app, and reserve courts once they have found a partner or opponents.
+Our client, the Vandy Rec Center, will be able to use this app to streamline their reservation system as well as encourage more tennis play.

 **Database:** Firebase
 **Language:** Swift